superspeeder/game-engine-2/README.md

-See more on the wiki
+See more on the [wiki](https://github.com/superspeeder/game-engine-2/wiki).